Named Scholarship Award Highlights

 "Oftentimes, questions like this create the temptation to share something inspiring.
 Truthfully, however, unacceptance by those close to me has only created challenges in my life.
 My parents’ queerphobia means I always have to think about their access to my life; their presence means I cannot fully present the way I desire, share stories with them about my queer friends, or live in housing that aligns with my gender.
 Every school break, I hide my LGBTQ books and trans tape in the depths of my closet, return to presenting as a woman, and brace myself for constant misgendering for the first time in weeks.

 Right now, I am dreading returning home for the summer with almost no support in my hometown.
-It is difficult to reconcile our otherwise good relationship with their insistence that I cannot know myself.
-Although it is easier at the moment because I am "out" on campus, living with my parents, and previously being surrounded by deeply queerphobic friends made my life miserable; I was depressed, suicidal, and regularly experienced panic attacks for years.
-The only thing my parents' unacceptance has changed about me is that it has made me afraid of the people who are supposed to love me the most."
+It is difficult to reconcile our otherwise good relationship with their insistence I cannot know myself.
+Although it is easier at the moment because I am “out” on campus, living with my parents and previously being surrounded by deeply queerphobic friends made my life miserable; I was depressed, suicidal, and regularly experienced panic attacks for years.
+The only thing my parents’ unacceptance has changed about me is made me afraid of the people who are supposed to love me the most."